Art theft: Recovery

 In December 2021 Michael Steinhardt, an American hedge-fund billionaire, was ordered to surrender 180 looted and illegally smuggled antiquities valued at 70 million U.S. dollars.
-The antiquities will be returned to their rightful owners and Mr. Steinhardt is banned for life from acquiring any other relics.
+The antiquities will be returned to their rightful owners and Steinhardt is banned for life from acquiring any other relics.

 State theft, wartime looting and misappropriation by museums

 From 1933 through the end of World War II, the Nazi regime maintained a policy of looting art for sale or for removal to museums in the Third Reich.
 Hermann Göring, head of the Luftwaffe, personally took charge of hundreds of valuable pieces, generally stolen from Jews and other victims of the Holocaust.

 In early 2011, about 1,500 art masterpieces, assumed to have been stolen by the Nazis during and before World War II, were confiscated from a private home in Munich, Germany.
 The confiscation was not made public until November 2013.
 With an estimated value of $1 billion, their discovery is considered "astounding", and includes works by Pablo Picasso, Henri Matisse, Marc Chagall, Paul Klee, Max Beckmann and Emil Nolde, all of which were considered lost.

 The looted, mostly Modernist art was banned by the Nazis when they came to power, on the grounds that it was "un-German" or Jewish Bolshevist in nature.
 Descendants of Jewish collectors who were robbed of their works by the Nazis may be able to claim ownership of many of the works.
 Members of the families of the original owners of these artworks have, in many cases, persisted in claiming title to their pre-war property.